 His debut poetry collection, Lost On My Own Street, is available from Pski’s Porch Publishing.

 He founded Grandma Moses Press in 1992, and currently serves as publisher.

 He attended poetry school at the University of Alabama and New Mexico State University.

 His awards include The 2004 Peter Harris-Kunz Endowed Award in Poetry, The 2012 Luminaire Award for Best in Poetry, and the 2016 Dona Ana Arts Council’s Arts in Education Award.

 His chapbook Mr. Staley Always Lets Us is in the Archives and Special Collections at New Mexico State University.

 He lives with his wife and daughter in Las Cruces, New Mexico.
-His hobbies include nachos and waiting.
+His hobbies include nachos.